LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/wiki_legacy_index.rst

 Wiki Legacy
 *****************************

-This page links were in BitShares Core Wiki.
+This page links were in LocalCoin Core Wiki.

 -----------------